 Gutenberg Gates: By Artist Larry Kirkland

 The entrance to the Museum of the Bible conveys the mission of the institution artfully and contributes to guests’ understanding of the most important book in Western history.
-Artist Larry Kirkland, known for his large-scale public art, was commissioned to create the entrance gates that greet each guest of the museum.
+Artist Larry Kirkland, known for his large-scale public art, was commissioned to create the entrance gates that greet each guest.
 At nearly 40 feet high, the massive gates, comprised of 118 highly crafted brass panels, are the largest of their kind in the world.

 The finalized design contains the first 80 lines of Genesis written in Latin, as originally printed in the Gutenberg Bible, but in reverse to encourage guests to create their own souvenir rubbings.
 The highly tactile nature of the work serves as a tangible and dramatic introduction to what awaits guests inside.